b2pweb/bdf-queue/README.md

                 // Or register your unique processor
                 $builder->processor($myProcessor);

                 // Or register the job bearer resolver as processor.
-The procesor will resolve the job from the message.
+The procesor will resolve the job from the Message::$job attribute value.
                 $builder->jobProcessor();

                 // Or register your own processor or handler by queue in case you consume a connection
+                // (By default the key of the map is the queue name.
+You can provide your own key provider with the second parameter).
                 $builder->mapProcessor([
                     'queue1' => $myProcessor,
                     'queue2' => MyHandler::class,